Policies and Procedures Concerning Disability Services

 Deadlines for Students

-- Requests for housing accommodations and supporting documentation for new students must be received at least six (6) weeks prior to the start of classes.
+- Requests for housing accommodations and supporting documentation for new students must be received by the housing application deadline.

 - Requests for housing accommodations and supporting documentation for returning students must be received by January 30 for the following fall semester.

 The College reserves the right to amend this policy as circumstances require.